-- Section 97 of the Housing Act 1985, as amended, which states that secure tenants are required to obtain their landlord's consent prior to making any improvement to their property.
-This defines an improvement as 'any alteration in, or addition to a dwelling house' and includes: - any addition to or alteration in landlords fixtures and fittings; - any addition or alteration connected with the provision of service to the dwelling house; - erection of wireless or television aerial; and - carrying out of external decoration.
+- Section 97 of the Housing Act 1985 (as amended) states that secure tenants are required to obtain their landlord's consent prior to making any alterations or improvements to their property.
+This defines an improvement as 'any alteration in, or addition to a dwelling house' and includes: - any addition or alteration to the landlords' fixtures and fittings; - any addition or alteration connected with the provision of service to the dwelling house; - the erection of wireless or television aerials; and - carrying out of external decoration.